We're giving you the chance to win back the value of your meal - every time you dine this month!

 crab rice at brat

 What: SquareMeal’s 2019 Restaurant of the Year is the first solo restaurant of Tomos Parry.
-The young Welsh chef blends Basque ideas of cooking with fire with in an open kitchen – the signature dish is turbot cooked whole in a cage – with a cool Shoreditch sensibility which has seen Brat become as popular with the fashion crowd as it is with foodies.
+The young Welsh chef blends Basque ideas of cooking with fire within an open kitchen – the signature dish is turbot cooked whole in a cage – with a cool Shoreditch sensibility which has seen Brat become as popular with the fashion crowd as it is with foodies.
 A single Michelin star belies just how important Brat is as part of London's new-school restaurant scene.

 Where: 64 Shoreditch High Street, E1 6JJ